 Acclimatization and its importance on Manali – Leh Highway

 - Avoid overnight stay at Manali rather stay at Solang Valley which helps in the acclimatization whereas Manali does not.
-You always have an option to roam around in Manali and come back for a night sleep at some hotel in Solang Valley.
-This will help your body acclimatize to certain extent on the start of your journey.
+You always have an option to roam around in Manali and come back for a night’s sleep at some hotel in Solang Valley.
+This will help your body acclimatize to a certain extent at the start of your journey.

 - On Manali – Leh Highway, do stay at either Keylong or Jispa which are lower in altitude than Sarchu and Pang to minimize the effects of mountain sickness.